danger/peril/docs/settings_repo_info.md

 These are the names of a webhook from GitHub.
 A webhook event always has a name, but it may also have an action.

-For example, when you set up Peril, you'll have recieved this webhook:
+For example, when you set up Peril, you'll have received this webhook:

 ![](images/events-ex.png)